GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 {% endDetailsSummary %}

 Users can adjust their participation for Privacy Sandbox trials in Chrome by enabling or disabling the top-level setting in chrome://settings/privacySandbox.
 During initial testing, people will be able to use this high-level Privacy Sandbox setting to opt out of FLEDGE.
+Chrome plans to allow users to see and manage the list of interest groups that they have been added to across the web sites they have visited.
+As with the Privacy Sandbox technologies themselves, user settings may evolve with feedback from users, regulators and others.

 We'll continue to update the available settings in Chrome as the FLEDGE proposal progresses, [based on tests and feedback](/docs/privacy-sandbox/cds21-update/#collaborate).
 In the future, we plan to offer more granular settings to manage FLEDGE and associated data.

-API callers can' Adt access group membership when users browse in Incognito mode, and membership is removed when users clear their browsing history.
+API callers can't access group membership when users browse in Incognito mode, and membership is removed when users clear their site data.

 {% endDetails %}